Spencer scores 23 to lead No. 5 UConn past No. 9 North Carolina 87-76 in Jimmy V Classic at MSG

 Playing their third game at Madison Square Garden this season, the Huskies (8-1) rebounded from a four-point loss at then-No. 5 Kansas last Friday.
 The defending NCAA champions won a game in this event for the first time in five tries.

+“I was just trying to make winning plays and really just trying to affect the game rather than just shooting,” Karaban said.
+“So I think going in with that approach really helped me in getting my confidence back.”

-Tristen Newton scored 14 and freshman Solomon Ball had a season-best 13 points as the Huskies shot 51.5%.
+Tristen Newton scored 14 and freshman Solomon Ball had a season-best 13 points as the Huskies shot 51.5% from the field.

 RJ Davis led the Tar Heels (7-2) with 26 points and Harrison Ingram added 20.
 Armando Bacot finished with 13 points and 13 rebounds but North Carolina couldn’t keep pace with the Huskies, shooting 39% in the final 20 minutes and 44% overall.